wcfjeffrey/jeffreywoo-taxstructure-ai-model/README.md

 4. Apply Hong Kong or international tax templates to accelerate structuring.
 5. Let the AI surface tax implications and suggest refinements.
 6. Export your structure to PDF, PNG, or save it in **My Structures** for future use.

-## ⚖️ Disclaimer
-**JeffreyWooTaxStructure** provides AI-driven insights for **educational and professional support** only.
-It does not replace formal tax, legal, or financial advice.
-Users should consult Chartered Tax Advisers (CTAs) before implementing any tax structures in practice.

 ## ⚙️ Run Locally